-To clarify whether fungi played the mainly role in N2O produce process and its response to warming and winter grazing in alpine grasslands, we used a warming and grazing experiment over 10 years in an alpine meadow on the Tibetan Plateau.
+To clarify whether fungi played the main role in the N2O production process and its response to warming and winter grazing in alpine grasslands, we used a warming and grazing experiment over 10 years in an alpine meadow on the Tibetan Plateau.
 We measured the gene abundance of soil bacterial and fungal communities using quantitative PCR, and the potential of N2O emission from bacterial and fungal nitrification and denitrification through an incubation experiment to assess the contribution of N2O production potential from bacteria and fungi.
-We aimed to test the following hypotheses: (1) soil fungi were the main contributor to N2O production because of the low soil temperature and high organic C and N in the alpine grasslands, and (2) although N2O emission was not affected by warming and winter grazing at our site (Zhu et al., 2015), the biotic pathways responsible for N2O would be changed due to the distinct preferred soil environments of bacterial and fungal communities.
+We aimed to test the following hypotheses: (1) soil fungi were the main contributors to N_2O production because of the low soil temperature and high organic C and N in the alpine grasslands, and (2) although N2O emission was not affected by warming and winter grazing at our site (Zhu et al., 2015), the biotic pathways responsible for N2O would be changed due to the distinctly preferred soil environments of bacterial and fungal communities.

-2 Materials and Methods
+2 Materials and methods

-2.1 Site and sampling.
+2.1 Site and sampling

 Details of the experimental site and design of the warming and grazing were described by Wang et al. (2012).
-The experiment was conducted in an alpine grassland (37°37'N, 101°12'E, 3250 m elevation) at the Haibei Alpine Meadow Ecosystem Research Station of the Chinese Academy of Sciences.
-Over the past 25 years, the mean annual temperature was -2 °C, and the mean annual precipitation was 500 mm.
-In the soil sampling year and month of 2015, mean temperature was 0 °C and 9.7 °C, respectively; total rainfall was 327.2 mm and 46.6 mm, respectively.
-Over 80% of total rainfall falls during the summer monsoon season (Luo et al., 2010; Zhao and Zhou, 1999).
+The experiment was conducted in an alpine grassland ($37^{\circ}37'$ N, $101^{\circ}12'$ E; 3250 m elevation) at the Haibei Alpine Meadow Ecosystem Research Station of the Chinese Academy of Sciences.
+Over the past 25 years, the mean annual temperature was $-2 \,^{\circ}$ C, and the mean annual precipitation was 500 mm.
+In the soil sampling year and month of August 2015, mean temperature was 0 and 9.7 °C, respectively; total rainfall was 327.2 and 46.6 mm, respectively.
+Over 80 % of total rainfall falls during the summer monsoon season (Luo et al., 2010; Zhao and Zhou, 1999).
 The soil was classified as Gelic Cambisols (WRB, 1998).
-The plant community at the experimental site is dominated by Kobresia humilis, Festuca ovina, Elymus nutans, Poa pratensis, Carex scabrirostris, Gentiana straminea, Gentiana farreri, Blysmus sinocompressus, Potentilla nivea and Dasiphora fruticosa (Luo et al., 2010).
+The plant community at the experimental site is dominated by Kobresia humilis, Festuca ovina, Elymus nutans, Poa pratensis, Carex scabrirostris, Gen- tiana straminea, Gentiana farreri, Blysmus sinocompressus, Potentilla nivea and Dasiphora fruticosa (Luo et al., 2010).

 A two-way factorial design (warming and grazing) was used with four replicates of each of four treatments (Wang et al., 2012), beginning in May 2006, namely no warming with no grazing (C), no warming with winter grazing (G), warming with no winter grazing (W) and warming with winter grazing (WG).
-In total, 16 plots of 3-m diameter were fully randomized throughout the study site.
+In total, 16 plots of 3 m diameter were fully randomized throughout the study site.

-For warming treatments, the design of the controlled warming (i.e. free-air temperature enhancement (FATE) system with infrared heaters) with grazing experiment described previously by Kimball et al.(2008) and Wang et al. (2012).
-Free-air temperature enhancement using infrared heating has been set up to create a warming treatment since May 2006 (Luo et al., 2010).
-The differences in canopy temperature at set points between heated plots and the corresponding reference plots were 1.2°C during the daytime and 1.7°C at night in summer.
-During winter, from October to April, the power output of the heaters was manually set at 1500 W per plot to make sure the increased of soil temperature was the same with it in summer, as some infrared thermometers were not working.
+For warming treatments, the design of the controlled warming (i.e., a free-air temperature enhancement (FATE) system with infrared heaters) with a grazing experiment was described previously by Kimball et al. (2008) and Wang et al. (2012).
+Free-air temperature enhancement using infrared heating was set up to create a warming treatment since May 2006 (Luo et al., 2010).
+The differences in canopy temperature at set points between heated plots and the corresponding reference plots were 1.2 °C during the daytime and 1.7 °C at night in summer.
+During winter, from October to April, the power output of the heaters was manually set at 1500 W per plot to make sure the increased soil temperature was the same as in summer, as some infrared thermometers were not working.